Phone: (202) 442-7200

 This is a gate keeping and transportation service for District residents seeking homeless shelter services.
 UPO manages hourly totals of the number of shelter beds available for both singles and families.
 UPO operates hypothermia vans that respond to individuals and families in need of immediate shelter during the winter months.

 This structured living program is for homeless District residents between the ages of 18 to 21.
 The program is designed so that participants may live independently with stability.
-Mothers with infants or toddlers are accepted.

 This program offers transitional housing for homeless families.